 The School Board of Broward County, Florida, prohibits any policy or procedure which results in discrimination on the basis of age, color, disability, gender identity, gender expression, national origin\, marital status, race, religion, or sexual orientation.
-Individuals who wish to file a discrimination and /or harassment complaint may call the Executive Director, Benefits & EEO Compliance at (754) 321-2150 or Teletype Machine TTY (754) 321-2158.
+Individuals who wish to file a discrimination and /or harassment complaint may call the Director, Benefits & EEO Compliance at (754) 321-2150 or Teletype Machine TTY (754) 321-2158.

-The School Board of Broward County, Florida expressly prohibits bullying, including cyber-bullying, cyber stalking and harassment, by or towards any student or employee.
+The School Board of Broward County, Florida expressly prohibits bullying, including cyber-bullying, cyber stalking and harassment, by or toward any student or employee.
 See Policy 5.9: Anti-Bullying for additional information.
 If any student feels that he or she has been discriminated against, harassed, or bullied, there are specific procedures to report such offenses.
-Bullying Hotline 754-321-0911.
+Students may also call the Bullying Hotline at 754-321-0911.